 If you’re new, you may want to consider getting the shotgun in place first and then calling for the launch.
-This gives your instructor or your coach if you have one, the opportunity to correct your hold before you shoot.
-He or she will correct you in order to encourage you to avoid injury.
+This allows your instructor to correct your hold before you shoot.

 Ideally, you want your shooting elbow parallel to the ground and the buttstock on your shoulder.
-It is better for you to have the entire buttstock on your shoulder as opposed to part of it because it gives you a larger surface area to absorb the recoil.
+It’s better for you to have the entire buttstock on your shoulder as opposed to part of it.
+It gives you a larger surface area to absorb the recoil.

 Your cheek is also part of the way that you hold the shotgun.
-It needs to rest firmly on top of the stock to line up the beat at the front of the barrel.
-You should not see any of the barrel, and should only see the bead.
-If you see any of the barrel, then your head is way too high.
-Hold that position until you are done shooting because if you move too soon, you’re going to be more likely to miss.
+It needs to rest firmly on top of the stock to line up the bead at the front of the barrel.

-When the clay bird is launched, you need to be ready to track it with your gun’s bead pointed in the clay’s direction.
-Swing your shotgun along the same path that your clay is going to be able to predict when you need to pull the trigger.
+When you launch the clay bird, you need to be ready to track it with your gun’s bead.
+Swing your shotgun along the same path that your clay is going.
+That enables you to predict when you need to pull the trigger.

 There are a couple of different methods to decide when to shoot.
 You can track it with your bead and get just a smidge ahead of it.
 When you’re ready, you pull the trigger and then hopefully hit your clay.

-A different way to shoot would be to track the clay bird until your muzzle covers what you can see.
+A different way to shoot is to track the clay bird until your muzzle covers what you can see.
 The bird should be behind the muzzle from your line of sight.
 If you pull the trigger then, you’ll stand a pretty good chance of hitting the target.